roman-milk/roman-milk.github.io/home-improvements.md

+===

- ****** Home Improvements ****** bygeronimo_appleby© Rick finished his obscene monologue and turned his attention back to Marisa's buzzing clitoris.
+Rick finished his obscene monologue and turned his attention back to Marisa's buzzing clitoris.
 He stretched her cunt with his fingers as he tongued at the stiff nub of flesh that nestled normally shyly in the folds of her sweet tasting labia.
 The stifled moaning became more intense, and turned into an almost animal grunting as Marisa's climax tingled outwards from the centre of her sex.

  She pushed Mark away from her face as the wave of her climax broke, and a huge rush of air burst from her lungs.
 Harsh, guttural sounds burst thickly from her throat as Marisa surrendered to the force of her orgasm.
 Rick was forced to hold onto the table tightly when Marisa's juddering and shuddering threatened to collapse it.